LLNL/magpie/doc/README.hadoop.md

 0) If necessary, download your favorite version of Hadoop off of Apache and install it into a location where it's accessible on all cluster nodes.
-Usually this is on a NFS home directory.
+Usually, this is on an NFS home directory.

    See below in 'Hadoop Patching' about patches that may be necessary for Hadoop depending on your environment and Hadoop version.

-   See 'Convenience Scripts' in README about misc/magpie-apache-download-and-setup.sh, which may make the downloading and patching easier.
+   See 'Convenience Scripts' in README.md about `misc/magpie-apache-download-and-setup.sh`, which may make the downloading and patching easier.

 1) Select an appropriate submission script for running your job.
-You can find them in the directory submission-scripts/, with Slurm Sbatch scripts using srun in script-sbatch-srun, Moab Msub+Slurm scripts using srun in script-msub-slurm-srun, Moab Msub+Torque scripts using pdsh in script-msub-torque-pdsh and LSF scripts using mpirun in script-lsf-mpirun.
+You can find them in the directory `submission-scripts/`, with Slurm Sbatch scripts using srun in `script-sbatch-srun`, Moab Msub+Slurm scripts using srun in `script-msub-slurm-srun`, Moab Msub+Torque scripts using pdsh in `script-msub-torque-pdsh`, and LSF scripts using mpirun in `script-lsf-mpirun`.

-   You'll likely want to start with the base hadoop script (e.g. magpie.sbatch-srun-hadoop) for your scheduler/resource manager.
-If you wish to configure more, you can choose to start with the base script (e.g. magpie.sbatch-srun) which contains all configuration options.
+   You'll likely want to start with the base Hadoop script (e.g. `magpie.sbatch-srun-hadoop`) for your scheduler/resource manager.
+If you wish to configure more, you can choose to start with the base script (e.g. `magpie.sbatch-srun`) which contains all configuration options.

 2) Setup your job essentials at the top of the submission script.
 As an example, the following are the essentials for running with Moab.

    #MSUB -l nodes : Set how many nodes you want in your job